 “Lay” is a verb meaning to put or place something somewhere.
 It has a direct object.
 Its principal parts are “lay,” “laid,” “laid,” and “laying.”

-What the words refer to is the action: If you set it (object) there, it is laying there.
+The words refer to the action: If you place it (object) there, it is laying there.
 Lay it there.
 Lay it on the pillow.

 This is where things get tense: present, past, and future.